sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ### Plugins
 The plugins are the core workers that runs an action.
 A plugin == An action.
 An action is a standalone entity for a *single* purpose, like CRC-detection/link-availability-check/link-down mitigation/...
 Each plugin is independent and standalone with no dependency or awareness of other workers.
 The only binding it may have is the i/p data it requires from preceding plugins.
 This it expresses via schema with leaf-ref to schemas of all possible plugins/actions that could precede.
 For example, a link safety check references all link detection actions.
 A plugin is not be aware of other plugins and act pretty independently.
 So if there is a shared resource, an abstraction may be provided that enables plugins to access transparently w/o awareness of any other plugins.
 A sample could be SONiC redis DB where concurrent multi-thread / multi-Go-routine access is not allowed via SWSS common.

 The plugins are the unit of actions with a simple i/f of 4 APIs only.
-All 4 APIs are synchronous even in the intances where a request may run for days/weeks/...
+All 4 APIs are synchronous even in the intances where a request may run for days/weeks/...</br>
-**init**  - Called with action's config.
-Here the plugin absorbs its config, do its initialization and as well may kick off some long running concurrent activities as needed.
+**init**  - Called with action's config only once at the startup.
+Here the plugin absorbs its config, do its initialization and as well may kick off some long running concurrent activities as needed. </br>
 **GetId** - Ability to get ID & version of this plugin.
+The pluginMge uses this to confirm the loaded plugiun is the intended one. </br>
 **Request** - Run the action's main job, which may be detection, safety-checks & mitigations.
 This will be invoked with or w/o timeout.
+This is raised multiole times as only one call at a time.</br>
-**Shutdown** - Way to close/de-init the plugin.
+**Shutdown** - Called upon disablie of a plugun or system shutdown.
+This provides a way to close/de-init the plugin.</br>

 Plugins may be compiled statically into Plugin Manager or it could be explicitly loaded from a standalone binary.